ultimate271/notes/dastoyevsky/brothers02.03.md

 it did come to pass, though only for a moment.
 It was exactly the same now as soon as the elder touched the sick woman with the stole.

+#### Reaction of the healing, it is revealed to the reader that she was well acquainted with the Father
 Many of the women in the crowd were moved to tears of ecstasy by the effect of the moment: some strove to kiss the hem of his garment, others cried out in sing‐song voices.